 Latin GP is analyzing variant relationships across related scripts, such as Cyrillic, Armenian and Greek.

-A Latin code point will be deemed a variant with a cross-script code point when the two code points or sequence of code point are
+A Latin code point will be deemed a variant with a cross-script code point when the two code points or sequence of code points are

 homoglyphs (i.e. visual score = 1) or